Montecatini Terme 2016

 In 2018 we went twice.
 The second time was great; the first time not quite as good.
 Both times I made reservations and both times I was very glad I did because it was extremely busy with only two wait staff who never stopped running.

 Our first night was Sunday evening after our visit to Montecatini Alto.
 When we got to Il Vicolo it was packed and we had to wait for a few to get a table.
 We didn’t mind that much because we ran into a Brit couple we’d met at the train station and had fun talking with them.
 When we finally got a table, we realized how hot it was on the patio since there was no air moving and people packed in very closely.
-By the time we got served, it started to cool down and clear out.
-We had pasta, salad, wine and crème brule’ for 31 euros; a little more than last time (2016) I think but still good value.

 Our second time (the very next night) it was extremely windy and cool.
 As we walked up one of the wait staff called, ‘Barbara,’ and was happy to seat us inside.
 We had an excellent pizza, more wine (which we didn’t need since we’d been to a wine tasting), insalata mista, dessert and limoncello.
 It was all delicious.